Selected in 2013, 2014 and 2016 as a Top-Rated Defense Attorney by Super Lawyers

 The Law Office of Ann Fitz provides criminal defense for clients accused of these very serious crimes and those who are accused of tax evasion or tax avoidance.
 The Internal Revenue Service is intimidating enough without having to deal with income tax fraud.
 Upon taking your case, Ann Fitz will review the evidence against you and the possible role you had if the alleged crimes were part of a larger conspiracy.
 The prosecution must prove that you had the intent to commit the crime, and, because of the complicated tax code, intent to commit tax fraud is one of the hardest crimes for the prosecution to prove.
 If dismissal is not an option, sentencing mitigation is what we focus on, and Ann Fitz will attempt to reduce the sentence, modify it to house arrest, or work out a deal with the prosecution where you will cooperate for a lesser penalty.

-For more information on a charge of tax fraud or to schedule a free initial consultation, contact us today.
+For more information on a charge of Tax Fraud in West Palm Beach or Miami, or to schedule a free initial consultation, contact us today.